 Meet the Pit Vipers

 The pit vipers group of snakes includes some of the most beautiful and most venomous and dangerous snake species in the world.
-These snakes are excepcional predators and hunters, and possess some amazing adaptations to help them for find and kill their prey.
+These snakes are excepcional predators and hunters, and possess some amazing adaptations to help them find and kill their unfortunate prey.

 This group of snakes includes very well-known species such as the copperhead, rattlesnakes, and the cottonmouth or water moccasin.
 If you want to learn more about the pit vipers, sometimes called crotaline snakes or pit adders, read on to find the answers to all your questions.

 So what is a pit viper?

 Let me start by the fact that all pit vipers belong to the Viperidae family, but not all snakes that are members of Viperidae family are pit vipers.
 The pit vipers are considered as a subfamily of the Viperidae family.